 Another option they offer is buying a used rowing machine for sale.
 Though, you can browse Craigslist, or other internet listings in order to find similar deals.

 I’d strongly recommend buying a new one, since you can never know how many years and sessions a used model has seen.
-The difference can be one or few hundred dollars, depending on the model, and it is definitely worth paying (unless you can find a friend or someone reliable enough to guarantee for the length of use and treatment).
+The difference can be marginal, depending on the model, and it is definitely worth paying (unless you can find a friend or someone reliable enough to guarantee for the length of use and treatment).

 Another option to save on price, get rewards and pay in monthly installments is by signing up for Amazon Prime, their Visa Reward card, or their Amazon store card.
 You’ll have to read about each deal on their official site.